ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Chemistry_to_Synthetic_MitoBiology.md

 **Hypothesis**: Mitochondrial enzymes exhibit catalytic properties akin to chemical catalysts.

-**Proposed Experiments**: Enzyme activity assays will be performed to measure catalytic efficiency under different conditions, including variations in substrate concentration, temperature, and pH.
-The results will elucidate the kinetic parameters of mitochondrial enzymes and their role in metabolic pathways.
+To test this hypothesis, enzyme activity assays will be performed to measure the catalytic efficiency of key mitochondrial enzymes under different conditions.
+This will involve varying substrate concentrations and assessing the impact on reaction rates, allowing for the determination of kinetic parameters such as Vmax and Km.

 #### Sub-section 2: Modulating Enzyme Activity with Small Molecules

 **Hypothesis**: Small molecules can enhance mitochondrial enzyme activity, improving metabolic outcomes.

-**Proposed Experiments**: A screening process will be established to identify small molecules that increase enzyme activity in vitro.
-This will involve high-throughput screening assays to evaluate the effects of various compounds on mitochondrial enzyme function, potentially leading to the discovery of novel therapeutic agents.
+This section will involve screening for small molecules that increase enzyme activity in vitro.
+High-throughput screening methods will be employed to identify potential enhancers, followed by detailed characterization of their effects on mitochondrial function.

 ### Key Aspect 3: Equilibrium in Metabolic Pathways